-The physical tendencies diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The physical tendencies diagnostics are currently available in configuration 1 for physics packages called under MF_PHYS (they can be used for both hydrostatic and non-hydrostatic models).

-Basics about the architecture of the code: The main setup routine is SUCHET, called by SU0YOMA.
+- Basics about the architecture of the code: The main setup routine is SUCHET, called by SU0YOMA.
 Diagnostics are done by routines CPCHET and PROFILECHET called by MF_PHYS.
-The use of these diagnostics is controlled by the variable GCHETN in namelist NAMCHET.

-More documentation about the physical tendencies diagnostics code: There is currently no specific documentation about these diagnostics.
+The use of these diagnostics is controlled by the variable GCHETN in namelist NAMCHET. - More documentation about the physical tendencies diagnostics code: There is currently no specific documentation about these diagnostics.

-10.8 MCUF diagnostics (monitoring the coupling update frequency).
+11.7 MCUF diagnostics (monitoring the coupling update frequency).

 Purpose of these diagnostics.
-They diagnose a variable based on $\log \Pi_s$ in order to know if, in a coupling file for ALADIN, there is a risk to miss some important features due to a too large time interval of coupling.
+They diagnose a variable based on $\log \Pi_s$ in order to know if, in a coupling file for LAM models, there is a risk to miss some important features due to a too large time interval of coupling.

-The MCUF diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The MCUF diagnostics are currently available in configuration 1 (they can be used for both hydrostatic and non-hydrostatic models).

-Basics about the architecture of the code: The main setup routine is SUMCUF, called by SU0YOMB.
+- Basics about the architecture of the code: The main setup routine is SUMCUF, called by SU0YOMB.
 Diagnostics are done by routine SPMCUF called by CNT4.
-The use of these diagnostics is controlled by the variable LMCUF in namelist NAMMCUF.

-More documentation about the MCUF diagnostics code: Description of the MCUF diagnostics is provided in the internal note (IDMCUF).
+The use of these diagnostics is controlled by the variable LMCUF in namelist NAMMCUF. - More documentation about the MCUF diagnostics code: Description of the MCUF diagnostics is provided in the internal note (IDMCUF).

-10.9 SURFEX diagnostics.
+11.8 SURFEX diagnostics.

-The SURFEX package (used for AROME and MESO-NH surface processes) has its own diagnostics, called under the sequence STEPO \rightarrow IOPACK \rightarrow ARO_SURF_DIAGH \rightarrow ARO_SURF_DIAG (MSE project).
+The SURFEX package (used for AROME and MESO-NH surface processes) has its own diagnostics, called under the sequence $STEPO \rightarrow IOPACK \rightarrow ARO_SURF_DIAGH \rightarrow ARO_SURF_DIAG$ (MSE project).

-10.10 SLDIA diagnostics.
+11.9 SLDIA diagnostics.